ems-project/EMSFormBundle/Resources/doc/validations.md

 Validate that the input is a valid phone number based on Belgium fixed and mobile lines.

 ### Required without <a name="requiredwithout"/>
-The field under validation must be present and not empty only if the other field is NOT present.
+The field under validation must be present and not empty only if the "other field" is NOT present.
+The field name of the "other field" (technical key) needs to be added in the default value field.